marina-ivanovic/event-planner/README.md

 ---

 ## About
-Event Planner is a full-stack event planning application with multiple user types.
-It is currently a WIP.
+Event Planner is a mobile and web application which deals with planning events like celebrations, conferences, team building, etc.

+This application uses the following tools:
+ - Angular (TS, HTML, CSS), Bootstrap, JWT, Leafelt
+ - Java, Spring Boot, PostgreSQL
+ - Android SDK

 ### **Unauthenticated User (UA):**